Responding To Tenant Abandonment

 Some personal sleuthing may be in order to determine whether the unit is vacated.
 We noted before that under Civil Code 1954, there are a limited set of circumstances when a landlord is permitted to enter the rental unit, but abandonment or surrender of the premises is one such ground.
 Thus, the owner can do a brief check and use their keys if knocking and calling out are to no avail.

-If indeed the tenant has moved out, there will be tell tail signs that no one is inhabiting the unit.
+If indeed the tenant has moved out, there will tell tail signs that no one is inhabiting the unit.
 Aside from removed possessions, other clues will be spoiled food, empty closets and the like.
 Neighbors can also be questioned if there was any sighting of the tenant, or if they were observed moving.
-We do non't want to insult your intelligence - it will be readily apparent if someone has got up and left.
+We do not want to insult your intelligence - it will be readily apparent if someone has got up and left.
 These investigative efforts should be documented if the landlord later finds themselves in a courtroom dispute.

 When it is suspected that the tenant has vacated the unit, a Notice of Belief of Abandonment can be served.
 This is the document that signals the landlord’s intention to care for the "lost and found" items.